Building Knowledge-Grounded Dialogue Systems with Graph-Based Semantic Modeling: Our Approach

-Given a knowledge document set with $n$ documents $\mathcal{D}=\{d_1,\ldots d_n\}$ and dialogue context $\mathcal{C}$.
-Figure \ref{fig:construction} shows an example of $G^2$ construction procedure.
-We employ spaCy \footnote{\url{https://spacy.io/}} to obtain the dependency parsing tree of each sentence and part-of-speech label of each token.
-Based on the dependency parsing tree and POS labels, we remove punctuation and merge consecutive tokens that form a complete semantic unit into a phrase.
-The original semantic graph is constructed based on phrase nodes and the dependency relation edges, as shown in Figure \ref{fig:construction}.
-To this end, we build our $G^2$ by the following operations based original semantic graph :
+To construct Grounded Graph, we start by employing spaCy \footnote{\url{https://spacy.io/}} to obtain the dependency parsing tree and the part-of-speech labels of both utterances in the dialogue context (i.e., $u$) and sentences in the knowledge document (i.e., $u$).
+We then process this information by removing punctuation and merging consecutive tokens that form a complete semantic unit into a phrase.
+The resulting phrases, along with the dependency relations between them, constitute the original semantic graph.
+To create $G^2$, we perform the following operations based on the original semantic graph: